How does Express Entry Program (EE) work?

 To ensure a speedy process, keep your passport and all other documents with you at all times.
 You may not be allowed to enter Canada if you give false information or did not convince the officer you meet with all the conditions.
 Once your proper procedure is completed, and no problems were found, you and your family would be allowed to enter Canada as a permanent resident.

 PS: Should you be carrying more than CAB $10000, you must inform the CBSA officer.
 Should you fail to disclose this, you could be fined, or your funds could even be seized.
+In the next step we will discuss how much does it cost to immigrate to Canada.

 So just how much does it cost to Immigrate to Canada?